tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 #> See `?dials::finalize` or `?dials::update.parameters` for more information.
 ```

-The `mtry` hyperparameter sets the number of predictor variables that each node in the decision tree "sees" and can learn about, so it can range from 1 to the total number of features present (when `mtry` = all possible features, the model is the same as bagging decision trees).
+The `mtry` hyperparameter sets the number of predictor variables that each node in the decision tree "sees" and can learn about, so it can range from 1 to the total number of features present; when `mtry` = all possible features, the model is the same as bagging decision trees.
 The `min_n` hyperparameter sets the minimum `n` to split at any node.

 We will use a space-filling design to tune, with 25 candidate models: